-Germany has become an increasingly important player in international education in recent years.
-High-quality education & training, low costs, flexible curriculum, multicultural society, and post-study work opportunities are among the top reasons why more and more international students are opting for Masters in Germany.
+Germany’s higher education institutions enjoy an excellent reputation; especially for the STEM fields.
+Teaching and research provide key impulses for innovation and progress.
+High-quality education & training, low costs, flexible curriculum, multicultural society, and post-study work opportunities are among the top reasons why more and more international students are opting for Master’s in Germany.
 There are two intakes in Germany – Winter (starting in Sep/Oct) and Summer (starting in Mar/Apr).
-In this post, we will look at the winter 2020 deadlines for Masters in Germany.
-Additionally, we will look at the education system, grading system, application process, fees, living expenses, and visa requirements for Masters in Germany.
+In this post, we will look at the winter 2021 deadlines for Masters (MS) in Germany.

 Germany as a Study Abroad Destination